 The role of a nurse is very essential in inpatient care.
 A patient’s recovery with long-term health outcomes is implicated by the quality of care that nurses give to their patients.
-Although they give such quality care, a lot of factors hinder nurses in giving such care.
-Sometimes nurses make mistakes in providing patient care and can be counted as a violation of the Nursing Practice Act or to any related rules and regulations of nursing.
+Although they give such quality care, a lot of factors hinder nurses from giving such care.
+Sometimes nurses make mistakes in providing patient care which can be counted as a violation of the Nursing Practice Act or to any related rules and regulations of nursing.
 If you are an RN and such a situation happens, always remember that a nurse attorney can help.

 At the time of the initial incident, she was employed as an RN at a detention facility in Plano, Texas, and had been in that position for two (2) years and eight (8) months.